moleculerjs/site/source/docs/0.13/balancing.md

-title: Balancing
+title: Load balancing
 ---

-Moleculer has several built-in balancing strategies.
+Moleculer has several built-in load balancing strategies.
 If services have multiple running instances, Registry uses strategies to select a node from all available nodes.
 There are some built-in strategies, or you can create your custom strategies too.

 ## Built-in strategies
 To configure strategy, set `strategy` broker options under `registry` property.
 It can be either a name (in case of built-in strategies) or an `Strategy` class which inherited from `BaseStrategy` (in case of custom strategies).